lukensmall/pkg_ping/README.md

 but based upon translating it to a linear equation for more equitable rankings so super fast and super responsive mirrors will be weighed stronger!
 However you may choose to purely rate by the most responsive or the fastest instead!

-responsiveness_ranking^2 + bandwidth_ranking^2 == unified_ranking

 New flags: -a, -b, and -r

--a: makes -V or zero -v take it's time and not shorten the time out and evaluate average time.
-Otherwise for -vv and above, it has no effect.
-Average is the default setting otherwise.

--b: rate purely by bandwidth

--r: rate purely by responsiveness like before

 ### It determines and prints the fastest OpenBSD mirror(s) for your version and architecture for the /etc/installurl file and if run as root, will write the fastest successful one to disk unless -f is used.